shashwat-shukla-coder/context-based-movie-recommendation-system/README.md

 # context-based-movie-recommendation-system

-due to the tmdb api not working in india the poster functionallity have been deprecated unfortunately DATASET FROM TBMD 5000 dataset
+DATASET FROM TBMD 5000 dataset
 ----------------------------------------------------------------------------------------------------------
-prerequisites
+due to the tmdb api not working in india the poster functionallity have been deprecated unfortunately
+#prerequisites
 # download the tbmd data(movies,credits) from kaggle
-use cmd streamlit run app.py to run the streamlit app on yout local browser
+use cmd streamlit run app.py to run the streamlit app on yout local browser after running the Machine Learning model in jupyter notebook